Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 It is because of the prevalence of the 6BL8 that I have used it in so many of my designs.
 I had tried to use it as a super-regenerative receiver in my early days (the late 1980's) of experimenting with such circuits.
 It performed poorly in comparison to other valves such as the 12AT7.
 In 2003, I finally discovered the secret to good super-regenerative receiver design, and developed an excellent performer using a 12AT7.
 The details of this design are described here.

 As originally designed, my circuit was valve critical, in that a 12AT7 had to be used.
-Other types such as 6ES8 oscillated very well, but the sensitivity was poor.

 The next step in the design was using a low mu triode, the 6C4 in this receiver.
 Despite this valve having a lower mu than the 12AT7, it was possible to obtain good performance by the use a quarter wave cathode choke instead of the original 15uH types.
 These chokes have been discussed here.